TOAST-DOCS/Cloud-Functions/en/overview.md

 ### Trigger
 - HTTP Trigger
-    - 기본 제공(GET, POST 지원)
+    - Basic (support GET, POST)
 - Timer Trigger
-    - cron 표현식 형태로 추가할 수 있습니다.
+    - You can add it in the cron expression form.